nicovandenhooff/personal-website/content/authors/admin/_index.md

 highlight_name: true
 ---

 I am currently a graduate student in the [Master of Data Science](https://masterdatascience.ubc.ca/) ("MDS") program at the University of British Columbia ("UBC"), with an expected graduation date of June 30, 2022.
-Over the past year, my studies have been focused on supervised and unsupervised learning, software development, statistics, and data visualization and I have maintained a GPA of 4.33/4.33.
-My Capstone Project begins in May, and involves applying deep learning to Ring-imaging Cherenkov detector ("RICH") point cloud data for purposes of sub-atomic particle classification (in partnership with TRIUMF and CERN).
+At UBC my studies have been focused on supervised and unsupervised learning, software development, statistics, and data visualization.
+In May, I will begin my capstone project with TRIUMF, where my team and I will work with particle physics data collected by CERN in Switzerland.
+The purpose of the project will be to build a deep learning model that can accurately classify particle decays.

 Prior to UBC, I worked in the finance industry for six years.
 Most recently, I worked at [KPMG LLP](https://home.kpmg/ca/en/home.html) Vancouver as a Senior Accountant/Consultant.
 At KPMG I gained invaluable experience in project management, as I was in charge of leading engagements with large banking, wealth management, and real estate clients.
 I am also proud to have obtained the highest performance ranking of top 5% of my peer group for each the years that I was employed at KPMG.
 I am also a [Chartered Professional Accountant](https://www.cpacanada.ca/) ("CPA"), and I placed on the Canadian National Honour roll in 2017 when I wrote the CPA final entrance exam (awarded to the top 1% of writers across Canada).